GoogleCloudPlatform/ml-pipeline-generator-python/README.md

 cd kfp-demo
 ```

 Create a `config.yaml` by using the `config.yaml.example` template.
-See the
-[Input args](#input-args) section for details on the config parameters.
+See the [schema](schema/CONFIG.md) for details on the config parameters.
 Once the
 config file is filled out, run the demo.

 ```bash